jolbol1/jolbol1/README.md

 ### Securtiy / Privacy
 Security and Privacy has become a particularly hot topic within technology within the last few years.
 I started to take an interest when my accounts were involved in several data breaches.
 Since then I have ensured I use a different password for all services, a different email (using a catch-all at my custom domain) and enabling two factor for my most important services.

 Furthermore, I try to ensure I am browsing the interent as safely as possible.
 For example, using a Pi-Hole to block all tracking requestst and adverts on my entire home network.
 Using Linux and Firefox (with Modifications) for my web browsing and using a VPN.
+Its not that I have something to hide, I just prefer to be in control of how and what data is collected.

 I also self-host:
 * A Media Server